jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

 ```

 Note that in addition to copying the pointer,
-the move constructor of `int_array` class also nullifies
+the move constructor of the `int_array` class also nullifies
 the pointer in the original object passed by rvalue reference.
-It is necessary because otherwise, once the destructor
+It is necessary because, otherwise, once the destructor
 of the original object is called, it would deallocate the memory
-pointed-to by `data` field.
+pointed-to by the `data` field.
 This way, the given move constructor implementation reflects
 the occurring ownership transfer.

-Similarly to copy assignment operator,
+In a similar way to the copy assignment operator,
-one can also define move assignment operator for a class:
+one can also define a move assignment operator for a class:

 ```c++
 class int_array {